vinas94/BorderConquest/README.md

 <img src="./screenshot.png">

-You can play it on [Replit](https://replit.com/@vinas94/BorderConquest?v=1) or on your local machine by cloning the repository (much faster)
+You can play it on [Replit](https://replit.com/@vinas94/BorderConquest?v=1) or on your local machine by cloning the repository (much faster).

 <br>